MarionPiEnsg/Plugin_Qgis_Shade_images/README.md

 - Go in QGIS and search "shade" plugin in the plugins manager, check it.
 Then you can find it in your toolbar.

-This plugin is user friendly, if you have some questions contact me or go to the GDAL documentation "DEMProcessing" : http://gdal.org/python/osgeo.gdal-module.html#DEMProcessingOptions .
+This plugin is user friendly, if you have some questions contact me.

 The python code of this plugin is in english but the interface is in french.

-Tested with Windows 7, Qgis 2.18.18, GDAL 2.2.4, Qt 4.8.5 and Python 2.7.5.
+Tested with Windows 7, Qgis 2.18.18, SAGA, Qt 4.8.5 and Python 2.7.5.

 As we say in my country "voila !"